UW-GAC/QCpipeline/README.txt

 2-8) Create scan and snp annotation files
 (save as ScanAnnotationDataFrame and SnpAnnotationDataFrame)

+3e) Check that the Sample ID - file mapping is correct using the netcdf config file:
+> R -q --vanilla --args ncdf.config outfile < sample_id_from_files.R

 9-10) Create NetCDF and GDS files test 5 samples first: